RayKay91/gatsby-tutorial-official/README.md

 ```

 In short - use page queries if querying from a page, and use `useStaticQuery` if querying from a component.

+**GraphiQL**

+This is the IDE for GraphQL and is found on the development server at `/___graphql`.
+You can access data using the GraphiQL IDE and just copy and paste the query to the React component.
+You have access to more things if you install plugins.
+For example, the filesystem plugin.

+**Transformer plugins**

+_Source plugins bring data into Gatsby’s_ data system and _transformer plugins transform raw content brought by source plugins_

+### Programmatically creating pages